 Nests are usually built in sheltered spots with easy access to the outside.
 You can often find wasp nests in wall cavities, roof spaces, under eaves, in bird boxes, sheds or garages.

 To locate a nest, carefully watch the flight path of the returning wasps, this becomes easier later in the summer as the numbers of wasps increase.

 At first, a wasp nest will start off very small.

 When a Queen wasp starts to build a nest in spring it is usually about the size of a walnut or golf ball.

-As time progresses the nest will grow rapidly in size, as the number of wasps increase.
+As summer progresses the nest will grow rapidly in size, as the number of wasps increase.
 A nest can become the size of a football, or even bigger in some cases.